ghoomfrog/playlog/README.md

 @ Morning
 ?
 George will fail to persuade Mrs. Johnson to postpone the math exam here.

-+ The classroom is huge.
+* The classroom is huge.

 Mrs. Johnson
-	* writing math stuff on whiteboard
+	writing math stuff on whiteboard

-+ There is a red apple on the desk.
+* There is a red apple on the desk.

 George
-	* raises hand
+	raises hand
-	[hesitantly] Mrs. Johnson?
+	[hesitantly] "Mrs. Johnson?"

 Mrs. Johnson
-	* gives George a side-eye
+	gives George a side-eye
-	[apathetically] Yes.
+	[apathetically] "Yes."
-	* faces George
+	faces George
-	* adjusts eyeglasses
+	adjusts eyeglasses
-	George.
+	"George."

 George
-	* about to speak
+	about to speak

 Mrs. Johnson
-	[teasingly] The exam will *not* be postponed, George.
+	[teasingly] "The exam will *not* be postponed, George."
 (This is my favorite part lol)

 George
-	* stares at Mrs. Johnson in shock
+	stares at Mrs. Johnson in shock

 Matilda
-	* quickly stands up
+	quickly stands up

 George and Matilda
-	[desperately] But, Mrs. Johnson-
+	[desperately] "But, Mrs. Johnson-"

 Mrs. Johnson
-	* gives George and Matilda the death stare
+	gives George and Matilda the death stare

 George
-	* looks down, eyes closed
+	looks down, eyes closed

 Matilda
-&	* sits back down
+&	sits back down
-	* looks around in embarrassment
+	looks around in embarrassment

 ...
 ```